AnalyticalGraphicsInc/STKCodeExamples/StkAutomation/Python/Scenario_Analysis/EOIR_Synthetic_Scene_and_Data_Generation/README.md

 ## [Images_to_video.ipynb](Images_to_video.ipynb)
-There is a DIY solution to stack all the images to a video.
+This is a DIY solution to stack all the images to a video.
 Since this action had to be repeated it was automated.
 The script reads in a directory of images, resizes them, reorders them (only needed if stacking the bmp files), and then writes them to a video file.

 ### Dependencies
 * Licenses: N/A